LoganGray/open-dubbing/README.md

 Areas what we will like to explore:

-* Better control of voice used for dubbing
+* Better control of voices used for dubbing
 * Optimize it for long videos and less resource usage
 * Support for multiple video input formats

 # Demo

-This video on propose shows the strengths and limitations of the system.
+This video on purpose shows the strengths and limitations of the system.

 *Original English video*